-- Internet connection is free for UQ students on campus, which allows students to download up to 40 GB per month.
+- Internet connection is free for UQ students on campus, which allows students to download up to 10 GB per month.
 If you run out, additional download capacity can be purchased.
 For more information, visit the UQ website at http://uqconnect.net/?page=27817.
-UQ provides an additional 10GB at the start of the semester. - Students assigned to on-campus Residential College housing: Many sporting and social activities are offered and included with the on-campus Residential College.
-Most Colleges also have a small gym or provide UQ Sport student gym membership.
-On-campus housing students who elect to partake in University (UQ) clubs, intramural sport activities, or gym classes, all incurred fees are the responsibility of the student and will not be paid by Dickinson College.
-Fees vary according to the activity. - Students assigned to off-campus housing: Off-campus students will be reimbursed up to AUD\$100 towards the joining fees for UQ Clubs and/or Societies.
-Off-campus students wanting to join the UQ Sports Gym will also have their membership paid for by Dickinson College.
-Further information will be provided at the Dickinson on-site Orientation upon arrival. - All students at the University of Queensland are expected to make their own photocopies of classroom handouts from professors, as well as copies of necessary articles for classes.
+UQ provides an additional 10GB at the start of the semester. - If a student elects to partake in clubs, intramural sport activities, or gym classes, all incurred fees are the responsibility of the student and will not be paid by Dickinson College.
+Fees vary according to the activity. - All students at the University of Queensland are expected to make their own photocopies of classroom handouts from professors, as well as copies of necessary articles for classes.
 Printing and photocopying costs approximately 8 cents (USD) per page.
 Another option is to go to the printing on demand (POD) site.
-Printing allotment is provided in on-campus college fees, but allotment varies by college.

-• Again, students should plan to pay for the full amount (this could be upwards of \$900) for course field-work or excursions upfront to the University of Queensland at the beginning of the semester.
+Printing allotment is provided in on-campus college fees, but allotment varies by college. - Again, students should plan to pay for the full amount (this could be upwards of \$900) for course field-work or excursions upfront to the University of Queensland at the beginning of the semester.
 As discussed in pre-departure meetings/orientation, students should be prepared to pay for this expense in the beginning of their semester at UQ.